Moscato 101: Everything You Need to Know about Moscato Wine

-Moscato wine evokes strong opinions among oenophiles — they adore its sweet fruit aroma or can't stand it one bit.
-Whether sipped as an aperitif or dessert wine, mixed into cocktails for fizz, poached with fruit, or paired with fiery cuisine, Moscato is much more versatile and complex than most would realize.
-Moscato grapes, or muscat, are grown up and down Italy, making for a wide diversity of flavors and styles.
+Moscato wine evokes polarized opinions among oenophiles — they adore its sweet fruit aroma or can't stand it one bit.
+Whether sipped as an aperitif or dessert wine, Moscato is much more versatile and complex than most would realize.
+Moscato grapes, or Muscat, are grown up and down Italy, providing for a wide diversity of flavors and styles.
 From bubbly to still to fortified, Moscato makes a provocative addition to any wine lover's repertoire.
 Our guide dishes out everything you need to know about this delicately fruity and floral wine.

 What is Moscato wine?

-While there are over 200 known varieties of Muscat grapes, the most common are Muscat Blanc à Petits Grains and Muscat of Alexandria.
-Muscat grapes come in a multitude of shades including white, golden, red, pink, brown, and black.
-Golden-yellow Muscat Blanc à Petits Grains are well-suited for wines, while less-refined Muscat of Alexandria are typically grown for table grapes and raisins.
-In Italy, Muscat Blanc à Petits Grains (also called Moscato Bianco) is the most commonly grown grape for Moscato wine, followed by Muscat of Alexandria (also called Zibbibo grapes).
+Of more than 200 known varieties of Muscat grapes, the most common are Muscat Blanc à Petits Grains and Muscat of Alexandria.
+Muscat grapes come in a multitude of shades including white, gold, red, pink, brown, and black.
+Golden-yellow Muscat Blanc à Petits Grains (also called Moscato Bianco) is well suited for wine and is Italy's main Moscato grape.
+Less-refined Muscat of Alexandria (also called Zibbibo) is typically grown for table grapes and raisins but is used for wine as well.

-A quick note on Muscat nomenclature—the Italian word for Muscat is Moscato, and it's important to note that different countries have different names for the Muscats they produce.
-In Spain you'll find “Moscatel,” while in Germany, you'll see “Muskateller.”
-Technically, wines labeled as “Moscato” should be from Italy, but this is not always the case.
-Big wine brands from California and Australia also produce a variety of lightly-fizzy, sweet wines labeled as Moscato—while these wines are not produced in Italy, they are made in the Moscato style.
+A quick note on Muscat nomenclature: The Italian word for Muscat is Moscato, and it's important to know that different countries have different names for the Muscats they produce.
+In Spain you'll find Moscatel, while in Germany you'll see Muskateller.
+Technically, wines labeled as Moscato should be from Italy, but this is not always the case.
+Big wine brands from California and Australia also produce a variety of lightly fizzy, sweet wines labeled as Moscato, and though these wines are not produced in Italy, they are made in the Moscato style.

 What are Moscato’s characteristics?

 Moscato wine can be still or sparkling, or fortified.
-Lightly-bubbled Moscato d'Asti is the most common, and what many of us envision when we hear the word "Moscato."
+Lightly bubbled Moscato d'Asti is the most common, and is what many of us envision when we hear the word "Moscato."
 If you're familiar with tart, dry white wine such as Sauvignon Blanc or Albariño, then Moscato is the exact opposite — sweet, perfumed, and bursting with fruit.
 Muscat grapes have high residual sugar but low acid, both of which contribute to Moscato's signature sweet taste.
-Sip a glass and you'll pick up on several key characteristics, including a fragrant aroma, and fruit such as peach, apricot, and orange citrus, and delicate floral notes such rose petal and elderflower.
+Sip a glass and you'll pick up on several key characteristics: a fragrant aroma of fruit such as peach, apricot, and orangey citrus; and delicate floral notes such as rose petal and elderflower.

 Where is Moscato produced in Italy?

-Muscat grapes thrive in Italy's warm, Mediterranean climate.
-You'll find them up and down the Boot from Piedmont and Trentino Alto-Adige to the southern islands of Sicily and Pantelleria.
+Muscat grapes thrive in Italy's warm Mediterranean climate.
+You'll find them up and down the peninsula from Piedmont and Trentino-Alto Adige to the southern islands of Sicily and Pantelleria.
 Each region produces a unique Moscato wine with different characteristics.

 What are the different types of Moscato wine?

-With a huge variety of Muscat grapes comes a diverse offering of Moscato wines.
+With the large variety of Muscat grapes comes a diverse offering of Moscato wines.
 Many of these Moscato varieties are more difficult to find in the United States, but they're reason enough to plan your next trip to Italy.

-Moscato Rosa: Hailing from Italy's northeastern Trentino Alto-Adige region, this sweet, still wine is made from red-purple-skinned Muscat grapes that are very similar to Muscat à Petits Grains.
-A vibrant, ruby red color and a spiced, berry flavor are the most distinguishing characteristics.
+Moscato Rosa: Hailing from Italy's northeastern Trentino-Alto Adige region, this sweet, still wine is made from reddish purple-skinned Muscat grapes that are very similar to Muscat à Petits Grains.
+A vibrant, ruby red color and a spiced berry flavor are the most distinguishing characteristics.

-Moscato di Pantelleria: Produced in Pantelleria, a small island between Sicily and Tunisia, this still, amber-colored wine comes from Muscat of Alexandria grapes (also known as Zibbibo grapes) and is reminiscent of apricot.
-Another variety, Passito de Pantelleria, is an intensely sweet dessert wine made from dried Muscat grapes.
+Moscato di Pantelleria: Produced in Pantelleria, a small island between Sicily and Tunisia, this still, amber-colored wine comes from Muscat of Alexandria grapes and has notes of apricot.
+Passito de Pantelleria is an intensely sweet dessert wine made from dried Muscat grapes.

-Moscato Canelli: Another word for Muscat à Petits Grains grapes, often seen on wines made in the Moscato style from California or Washington State.
+Moscato Canelli: Another word for Muscat à Petits Grains grapes, this name is often seen on wines made in the Moscato style from California or Washington state.
 These may be still or sparkling in the Moscato d'Asti style.

 Red Moscato: Similar to Pink Moscato, this wine is usually a blend of White Moscato and other reds such as Syrah and Zinfandel.